albertoG-MG/nodejs_react_mysql_template/README.md

 - Serve static files from React: It efficiently delivers the built React application, ensuring fast load times for users.
 - Proxy API requests to the Node.js backend: All API calls made from the React application are forwarded to the Node.js service, enabling seamless communication between the frontend and backend.

-(I have also included and official nginx folder that contains and .exe in case docker doesn't work in your computer)
+(I have also included and official nginx folder that contains a nginx.exe in case docker doesn't work in your computer)

 Structure of the project